QC-CALC Part File Utility Manual - 4.1

 SQL Server

-Enter all the typical server information for the database and click the Test Connection button to make sure it is all correct.
+Enter all the typical server information for the database and click the Test Connection button to confirm that the information is correct.

 Choose Part File

-Choose the part file that will be merged into the main part file here.
+Choose the part file to merge into the main part file here.

 On this screen you will choose the part file to receive the data from the Source File.
 This is the main file, and the Source File will be merged INTO this file.